Tyyphoon95/GonePhishing/README.md

 2. Start creating tool templates
 3. Initialize the creation of version 0.1.1
 4. Perform initial testing in a lab environment (will post results in Github or website)

+# NOTE
+I know I definitely dropped the ball on this, tbh I haven't spent any time doing cybersecurity let alone coding so idk when this initial code publish will happen
+I'm very new to Python so this may be a project for later down the line